-Table S8: Results of the Bayesian modelling of the Ban Na Di site, Area A (bottom) and Area B (top).
-See caption to table S5 for details.
+S1 file Table H: Results of the Bayesian modelling of the Ban Na Di site, Area A (bottom) and Area B (top).
+See caption to S1 file table E for details.
 Burial 15, excavated about 15m far from the rest of the burials, was not included because its stratigraphic position with MP2 or MP3 cannot be defined secured.